SharinPix/sharinpix-sf-plugin/messages/sharinpix.form.push.md

 The target Salesforce org where the SharinPix form templates will be uploaded and stored.

-# flags.dir.summary

-Directory containing form template JSON files.

-# flags.dir.description

-The local directory path containing the SharinPix form template JSON files to be pushed to Salesforce.
-Defaults to 'sharinpix/forms'.

-# flags.force.summary

-Force push all forms, including existing ones.

-# flags.force.description

-When enabled, forces the push of all form templates even if they already exist in the Salesforce org.
-Without this flag, existing forms will be updated.

 # examples

 - Push all form templates to the default org:

   <%= config.bin %> <%= command.id %>

-- Push form templates from a specific directory:

-  <%= config.bin %> <%= command.id %> --dir /path/to/forms

 - Push form templates to a specific org:

   <%= config.bin %> <%= command.id %> --target-org myorg@example.com

-- Force push all forms, including existing ones:

-  <%= config.bin %> <%= command.id %> --force

 # info.created